samuelthomas2774/nxapi/README.md

 - Download island newspapers from and send messages and reactions using NookLink
 - Download all Nintendo Switch Parental Controls usage records

 The API library and types are exported for use in JavaScript/TypeScript software.
 The app/commands properly cache access tokens and try to handle requests to appear as Nintendo's apps - if using nxapi as a library you will need to handle this yourself.
+[More information.](#usage-as-a-typescriptjavascript-library)

 #### Electron app